22 FAQs people ask about family businesses.

 Where the shareholders are spouses or civil partners, HM Revenue & Customs (HMRC) have attacked such arrangements using what is called 'settlements' legislation.
 This legislation was not actually introduced with such arrangements in mind, but HMRC are applying it to them.
 If a waiver is treated as a settlement, the waived dividend is still treated as the taxable income of the shareholder making the waiver.

 The same legislation has also been used to attack situations where shares have been issued to shareholders' children who are under 18, so that dividends could be paid to them - the intention being that they would then be free of tax - rather than to their parents.

-However, it is clearly still vital to take specialist advice before entering into any arrangement designed to reduce overall taxation payable on dividends within a family company.
+It is vital to take specialist advice before entering into any arrangement designed to reduce overall taxation payable on dividends within a family company.

 You can pay dividends instead of salaries.
 Paying dividends can offer tax advantages, as dividends are not subject to employers' and employees' National Insurance.

 However, HM Revenue & Customs (HMRC) keeps a close eye on companies that sell the services of the shareholders (or partners).
-Special rules apply if, had you worked for a client personally, rather than through your company, you would have been considered an employee of the client you did the work for.
-If that is the case, you can be treated as a ‘personal service company’ (although this is not a technical term) and these rules can mean that you are required to pay tax and National Insurance contributions (NICs) on a ‘deemed’ payment as if you had been paid a larger salary rather than dividends.
+Special rules apply if, had you worked for a client personally rather than through your company, you would have been considered an employee of the client.
+If that is the case, you can be treated as a 'personal service company' (although this is not a technical term) and required to pay tax and National Insurance contributions (NICs) on a 'deemed' payment as if you had been paid a larger salary rather than dividends.

 There is also legislation covering workers who provide their personal services to end clients through a company (a 'Managed Service Company') set up and controlled by a third party.
 If the legislation applies, any direct or indirect payments to the worker from the MSC are taxed as employment income - that is, PAYE and NICs must be deducted.